The Umbrellas of Cherbourg poster

 The inciting incident occurs at 10 minutes when Guy receives his draft notice for the Algerian War.
 Their idyllic romance is shattered by the external force of military conscription, forcing separation..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Guy leaves for Algeria.
+This demonstrates the protagonist's commitment to Guy leaves for Algeria.
 The lovers are separated, entering the new world of absence, longing, and the test of their promises.
 Geneviève must face her pregnancy alone., moving from reaction to action.

 The Collapse moment at 65 minutes (70% through) represents the emotional nadir.
 Here, Guy, devastated and drunk, wanders the streets where he and Geneviève once loved.
-The death of innocence, hope, and their shared dream - a metaphorical death of young love and idealism., illustrates the protagonist at their lowest point.
+The death of innocence, hope, and their shared dream - a metaphorical death of young love and idealism., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 77% of the runtime.
 Guy chooses to marry Madeleine and adopts her child, accepting a quieter, mature love built on companionship rather than passion.
 He synthesizes his loss into wisdom about sustainable love., demonstrating the transformation achieved throughout the journey.